 1. Stay at least six or more feet away from everyone.

-The coronavirus isn’t technically an airborne pathogen, but and can travel up to six feet via coughs and sneezes.
+The coronavirus isn’t technically an airborne pathogen, but it can travel up to six feet via coughs and sneezes.
 Aerosolized droplets containing the coronavirus can hang in the air for up to three hours indoors, making it easy to breathe them in.
 Staying at least six feet away from others can lower your chances of getting sick, and of you getting someone else sick.

 3. Use Clorox wipes or other cleaners that are known to kill the COVID-19 virus to wipe down commonly touched surfaces in your home.